Tametsi: The Benedictine Privilege (November 4, 1741)

 The Benedictine Privilege exempted heretics from the coverage of Tametsi when they were married among themselves or to Catholics.

 Ne Temere

 Tametsi was superseded in 1908 by Ne Temere, which stated that a marriage is invalid unless it is contracted before a parish priest in his own parish, or before a bishop in his own diocese, or by a delegate of either; and, as in Tametsi, in the presence of at least two witnesses.
-Also, the marriage must be registered in the place where the contracting parties were baptised.
+Also, the marriage was to be recorded in the parish register of the parish where each party was baptized.
 Ne Temere also required the priest solemnizing the marriage to ask and receive the parties' consent to the marriage in the name of the Church, and not just receive the parties' consent.

 Another modification was that Ne Temere was promulgated everywhere.